jmolins89/final-project/README.md

 <img src="https://github.com/jmolins89/final-project/blob/master/output/concepto-neumonia_98396-172.jpg" width="40%" height="40%" align="middle">

-*In the previous image you can see a lung with pneumonia.*
+*In the previous image you can see a the theoretical difference between a lung with or without pneumonia.*

 If the doctor thinks you have pneumonia, he/she may recommend one or more of the following tests: